dojo/docs/dijit/tree/ForestStoreModel.rst

-#format dojo_rst
+.. _dijit/tree/ForestStoreModel:

 dijit.tree.ForestStoreModel
 ===========================

-The ForestStoreModel connects a data store with multiple "root" items to a `dijit.Tree <dijit/Tree>`_.
+The ForestStoreModel connects a data store with multiple "root" items to a :ref:`dijit.Tree <dijit/Tree>`.

 An example might be a geographical database; there are multiple continents but no ''single'' top level item called "world".